By Geneive D’Souza | Opening Doorz Editorial | December 22, 2018

 John Green, Maureen Johnson and Lauren Myracle: three writers each with a different writing style, come together with three stories and one message for all young adults.

-This book is ideal with the approaching holiday season, with its wry humour and impressive stories.
+Overall, this book is perfect for the upcoming holiday season, filled with wry humour and compelling stories.

 Geneive D’Souza is a Grade IX student from Don Bosco International School (DBIS), Mumbai.
 She is passionate about writing, music, playing the piano and La Liga (FC Barcelona and Lionel Messi).